Skip to main content

 Google Hotel Ads works best when the hotel has strong operational foundations.

-That includes accurate rates, stable availability, a reliable booking engine, mobile-friendly booking flow, clear tracking, and a rate strategy that makes direct booking compelling.
+That includes accurate rates, stable availability, a reliable booking engine, mobile-friendly booking flow, clean tracking, and a rate strategy that makes direct booking compelling.

 It is especially useful for: